code-423n4/redacted-bug-bounty/README.md

 - [Read our guidelines for more details](https://docs.code4rena.com/roles/wardens) - TODO (need bug bounty guidelines)
 - Starts December 15, 2023 20:00 UTC

 ❗ _Note for participants: The sponsor's repo, scope definition, and contents herein are all subject to change._

 ## Publicly Known Issues

-- **Centralization Risks**: Some methods are only accesible by the Redacted DAO multisig, which is the sole owner of the contracts (such as `emergencyWithdraw`).
+- **Centralization Risks**: Some methods (such as `emergencyWithdraw`) are only accessible by the Redacted DAO multisig, which is the sole owner of the contracts.
 This is acceptable as the multisig is controlled by the Redacted DAO, which is a decentralized organization.
 These methods would only be used for emergency purposes, such as in the event of a critical bug or a hack.

-- **ERC1155 Mint Re-entrancy**: The contract is not vulnerable to reentrancy attacks because the contract does not hold any funds and does not call any external contracts in the same transaction as the mint call.
-The contract is also not vulnerable to reentrancy attacks because the contract does not use any state variables that can be modified by an external contract in the same transaction as the mint call.
+- **ERC-1155 Mint Re-entrancy**: The contract is not vulnerable to reentrancy attacks because the contract does not hold any funds and does not call any external contracts in the same transaction as the mint call.
+The contract is also not vulnerable to re-entrancy attacks because the contract does not use any state variables that can be modified by an external contract in the same transaction as the mint call.

-- **Deposit Front Running**: This issue is mitigated by pushing all validators into queue via access control once they have an effective balance of 1 ETH, meaning they have already been registered with the canonical deposit contract.
+- **Deposit Front Running**: This issue is mitigated by pushing all validators into queue via access control once they have an effective balance of 1 ETH, meaning they have already been registered with the canonical beacon chain deposit contract.

 - **Allowances and `OPERATOR_ROLE`**: The `OPERATOR_ROLE` is able to set allowances for `pxETH`.
-This role only given to the `PirexETH` contract and is used to facilitate fee distribution.
+This role _only_ given to the `PirexETH` contract and is used to facilitate fee distribution.
 The `OPERATOR_ROLE` is not given to any external contracts or accounts.

 - **Effects of `setContract` on State**: Changing withdrawal credentials aka the `rewardRecipient` contract address could corrupt state.
 For example, if there are initialised validators and `rewardRecipient` is changed via `setContract`, then functions like `getInitializedValidatorAt` may return incorrect withdrawal credentials.
 This is mitigated by the fact that `setContract` can ony be called by the owner (Redacted DAO multisig) which does extensive due diligence before executing any transactions, and `rewardRecipient` is not expected to change.

+> Note: We have acknowledged all findings in referenced Audits and have either fixed them or have mitigated them.
+These functions are required for the protocol to work as intended.

 # Pirex ETH Overview